 What is criminal justice?
 Investigating its purpose and professions

-Whether you’re captivated by criminology, fascinated with the legal system or passionate about the rehabilitation of offenders, there’s a lot in the criminal justice profession that intrigues you.
-Individuals from all walks of life are drawn to this field for many reasons.
+Whether you’re captivated by criminology, fascinated with the legal system or passionate about the rehabilitation of offenders, there’s a lot in the criminal justice field that intrigues you.
+Individuals from all walks of life are drawn to these professions for many reasons.

-But even if you are interested in the field, you may still be wondering: What does criminal justice mean?
-How does the criminal justice system work?
+But even if you are interested in the field, you may still be wondering: What is criminal justice exactly?
+And what is the purpose of the criminal justice system?

 We spoke with seasoned experts to get the answers to all your questions.
 If you’re curious about the criminal justice system, read on to learn more.
 You may discover your future career lies in this field.

 Let’s start with a concise criminal justice definition: “Criminal justice is the structure of laws, rules and agencies designed to hold criminals accountable for their misdeeds and help them to restore their victims as much as possible,” explains Lizbeth Meredith, former juvenile probation supervisor and victim advocate.

 In the United States, there is no singular criminal justice system.
 Rather, there are many individual systems working in concert.
 How they work depends on the jurisdiction in charge — whether it is a city, county, state, federal, tribal government or military installation.
 Laws, agencies and proceedings can vary among jurisdictions.
 To complicate matters further, criminal justice systems operate at both the state and federal levels, depending on the location of the crime.

 What is the criminal justice system?